harrycresswell/hc/content/articles/why-i-do-this.md

 +++

-## Why I do this

 I've always loved building things.
 As a kid I always had a project on the go.
 I'd either be painting it or taking it apart.
-Fixing and rebuilding, changing bits as I went.
+Fixing and rebuilding, changing bits as I went. <!--more-->

 Sometimes i'd get whatever it was working again.
 Other times pieces would lay abandoned.
 A heap of broken junk on the floor.

 Looking back I guess I was interested in how stuff worked.